max-talanov/1/TED/intro.md

 ###Fear simulation

 Recently we have received the preliminary results of the simulation of fear in the machines.
-Our research is in it's early stage but already we have done some modeling and validation.
-We even managed to simulate the fear in its simplest form and indicate the connection of emotions and computational system parameters: computational power consumption, learning and storage and we are able to indicate the moment when machine was in fear-like state.
+We have managed to simulate the fear in its simplest form and indicate the connection of emotions and computational system parameters: computational power consumption, learning and storage and we are able to indicate the moment when machine was in fear-like state.